ritmun/oathtool-for-mac/README.md

-# Simple oauth token generation utility for Mac.
+# A Simple OAuth Token Generation Utility for Mac

 _Ensure that your organization permits use of a commandline tool for obtaining two-factor auth token.
 Some may see it as an unnecessary ease in authentication, and hence disallow it._
 1. Install `oathtool` using